anthonykminsu/EpidemiologyOfJapan/README.md

 ## Libraries in Use
 - **Mapbox GL JS**: For interactive mapping functionalities.
-- **HTML/CSS**: For structuring and styling the web interface.
+- **HTML, CSS, & Javascript**: For structuring and styling the web interface.

-## Data Sources
-Data for this project was sourced from:
-- The New York Times
-- The U.S. Census Bureau

 These sources provided comprehensive data on COVID-19 cases at the county level across the United States.